One weekend a month, two weeks a year? Not for this Michigan Air National Guard member in Germany

 |0

 This work, One weekend a month, two weeks a year?
-Not for this Michigan Air National Guard member in Germany, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Not for this Michigan Air National Guard member in Germany, by Capt.
+Andrew Layton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-One weekend a month, two weeks a year?
-Not for this Michigan Air National Guard member in Germany

 LEAVE A COMMENT